 Automatic Direct Message Replies¶

-Set a custom message that will be automatically sent in response to Direct Messages.
-Mentions in Public and Private Channels will not trigger the automated reply.
-Enabling Automatic Replies sets your status to Out of Office and disables email and push notifications.
+Set an automated custom message that will be sent once per day in response to Direct Messages.
+Mentions in Public and Private Channels won’t trigger the automated reply.
+Enabling Automatic Replies sets your availability to Out of Office and disables desktop, email, and push notifications.
 This setting is experimental and must be enabled by your System Admin.

 Settings to configure clock and teammate name display preferences.

 Select Custom Theme to customize your theme colors and share them with others by copying and pasting theme vectors into the input box.
-Observe a live preview as you customize theme colors and then click Save to confirm your changes.
-Discard your changes by clicking Cancel or by exiting the settings modal and clicking Yes, Discard.
+Observe a live preview as you customize theme colors, then select Save to confirm your changes.
+Discard your changes by selecting Cancel, or by exiting the settings modal and selecting Yes, Discard.

 In Enterprise Edition, if you belong to multiple teams, you can optionally select the checkbox “Apply new theme to all my teams” to have the theme show up across teams.
 Otherwise, the changes will only apply to the current team.

 Learn more about the custom theme color selectors here.